-Incorporated as the Thunder Bay Regional Research Institute in December 2007 and renamed the Thunder Bay Regional Health Research Institute in November 2016, the program is the research arm of the Thunder Bay Regional Health Sciences Centre.
+Incorporated as the Thunder Bay Regional Research Institute in December 2007 and renamed the Thunder Bay Regional Health Research Institute in November 2016, the organization is the research arm of the Thunder Bay Regional Health Sciences Centre.
 Its mandate is to facilitate clinical research – particularly in the area of imaging and related fields – strategic to regional health care needs.
 Current research areas include but are not limited to cancer, cardiac disease, stroke, orthopaedics, Indigenous health, and lung disease.
-The Health Research Institute also supports clinical trials at the Health Sciences Centre, which has been in Canada’s Top 40 Research Hospitals since 2010 thanks in large part to the activities of the Health Research Institute.
+The Health Research Institute also supports clinical trials at the Thunder Bay Regional Health Sciences Centre.

-The Research Institute continues to build partnerships with government and non-profit funding agencies, other health and academic organizations, and industry partners.
-These partnerships are important to help facilitate health research and to encourage us all to become healthier, wealthier, and smarter.
-Together, we are Bringing Discovery to Life.
+The Health Research Institute continues to build partnerships with government and non-profit funding agencies, other health and academic organizations, and industry partners.
+These partnerships are important to help facilitate health research in Northwestern Ontario.
+See our list of partners here.

 Advantages for Researchers and Financial Supporters

 The Thunder Bay Regional Health Research Institute is unique.
 Until very recently, research facilities of this calibre would be housed in major metropolitan centres.
 The Information Age has changed that with instant long-distance communications allowing programs to decentralize and find their own space to grow.
 Indeed, scientists have found that Thunder Bay’s size and status as a regional hub have tremendous advantages.
 Below are some of the benefits researchers in Thunder Bay enjoy: